Have you considered competition-based pricing?

 Businesses have three options for pricing their product with a competitor-based pricing strategy:

 - Price below competitor prices

 If companies choose to set their prices lower than competitors, they'll be a low-cost leader in the market.
 Salespeople can communicate their products' value and attract prospects to the low price.
 Before decreasing their prices, businesses often lower production and overhead costs to make sure their profit margin doesn't shrink too much.

-When a business matches the price of the competition, they need to set themselves apart from the competition.
-This is often done through creative marketing and branding techniques that help create a unique value proposition.
+When a business matches the price of the competition, it needs to set itself apart from the competition.
+This is often done through creative marketing and branding that help create a unique value proposition.